1965 in the Vietnam War: June

 South Vietnam's President Phan Khắc Sửu and Prime Minister Phan Huy Quát announced their resignations, less than eight months after they had formed a civilian government that worked within the oversight of the military leaders.
-Major General Nguyễn Văn Thiệu was named as the President, chairing the "Supreme Military Council" and Vice Air Marshal Nguyễn Cao Kỳ became Prime Minister.
+Major General Nguyễn Văn Thiệu was named as the President, chairing the "Supreme Military Council" and Vice Air Marshal Nguyễn Cao Kỳ became prime minister.

-General Westmoreland asked the U.S. Department of Defense for increased authority to undertake offensive operations.
+Westmoreland asked the US Department of Defense for increased authority to undertake offensive operations.
 He said, "We have reached the point in Vietnam where we cannot avoid the commitment to combat of U.S. ground troops."
 The Pentagon endorsed Westmoreland's request for additional soldiers which would bring total U.S. military personnel in Vietnam up to 117,000, plus 20,000 third-country troops, by November 1.

+The ARVN 2nd Division sent two understrength battalions and two Regional Forces companies to attack two VC local force companies 20km south of Danang.
+VC losses were 41 killed, three captured and ten weapons.
+The allies estimated the VC had evacuated another 58 dead.